Knowledge · Germany to USA 2026

 Five recurring errors that account for most lost traction.

 • Founder-story and family-history register as lead signal.
 Family ownership is a real asset.
-It is not a lead signal to a US procurement reader.
+It is not a lead signal to a US procurement buyer.
 Place it in the about page and bios, not the lead positioning.
 Exception: health-system and KOL-led medtech procurement, where institutional continuity carries weight, and even there the US clinical and reimbursement frame leads.

 • Assuming US procurement is closer to UK procurement than it is.
 FAR is not Crown Commercial.
 SAM.gov is not Contracts Finder.
 FedRAMP is not GovAssure.
 Treat US procurement as its own architecture.